 How many Italian classes do I need to take to fulfill the BC language proficiency requirement?

-All students in the College of Arts and Sciences and the Carroll School of Management must demonstrate intermediate-level proficiency in a foreign language before graduation.
+All students in the Morrissey College of Arts and Sciences must demonstrate intermediate-level proficiency in a foreign language before graduation.
 The required competency is equivalent to four semesters of study of a single foreign language up to and including Intermediate Italian II (ITAL1114).
-(CSOM offers additional options for fulfilling the language requirement).
-The Lynch School of Education and the Connell School of Nursing do not have a language requirement.
+The Carroll School of Management, Lynch School of Education and the Connell School of Nursing do not have a language requirement.

 Does the AP Italian Language Exam fulfill the BC language proficiency requirement?